benjaminhadfield/search-engine/README.md

 }
 ```

-The code would output the structure of the generated map.
+This code would output the structure of the generated map.

 ```text
 Term    Attributes